imagej/imagej.github.io/pages/Tips_for_developers.md

 description: test description
 ---

-{% include develop-menu content='tutorials' %} An unsorted list of hints that you might find useful:
+{% include develop-menu content='tutorials' %}An unsorted list of hints that you might find useful:

 # Compile & Execute a Class